amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 <BR><BR>
 101766

-Of great interst are 3 fields: ``diag_1``, ``diag_2``, ``diag_3``.
+Of great interest are 3 fields: ``diag_1``, ``diag_2``, ``diag_3``.
 These 3 features are numerical representations of patient diagnoses.
 Each patient can have up to 3 recorded.
-If we look at the unique lenght of each, you will quickly realize that there are a lot of them and they all need to be considred as factors, not numbers as the distance between two diagnoses doesn't mean anything.
+If we look at the unique length of each, you will quickly realize that there are a lot of them and they all need to be considered as factors, not numbers as the distance between two diagnoses doesn't mean anything.

 ```r
 length(unique(diabetes$diag_1))